marcanuy/simpleit.rocks/docs/git/tutorials/_posts/2016-07-01-creating-a-git-server-from-a-git-repo.md

 - server
 - bare-repository
 description: >
-  Having a git server and a repo in another computer not present in the server, create a centralized version of the repo in the server.
+  Having a git server and a repo in another computer not present in the <br>
+  server, create a centralized version of the repo in the server.
 current: >
   graph TB